2019-2020 Senior Yearbook Portrait/Cap and Gown Information

 - RPG Studios (7821 N Oak Trafficway Kansas City, MO 64118).
 If you would like to take advantage of scheduling your shoot at the RPG Studios, which includes the opportunity to select which portrait goes into the yearbook as well as the cap and gown photos, please make sure your appointment is completed by Friday, October 11th, 2019.

 - Liberty NORTH High School (1000 NE 104th Street, Liberty, MO 64068).
 Portraits will be taken in the LMC, during the week of July 8th – 15th.

-Please note: Pictures taken at Back to School Days (Aug 6th & 7th), or Make-up photo days once school has started, are for LHS ID purposes only.
-They DO NOT count as SENIOR YEARBOOK PHOTOS and you will not be in the Senior Section of the Yearbook.
+Please note: Pictures taken at Back to School Days (Aug 6th & 7th), or make-up photo days once school has started, will NOT include a Cap & Gown portrait of the senior student.